Starting an Advocacy Organization

 Bicycle clubs are typically non-incorporated associations of riders who are primarily interested in riding for fun, fitness, and training.
 Clubs are a great way to enjoy cycling and improve physical fitness.
 Most have modest dues and allow non-members to participate in rides at no charge.
 Clubs typically do not engage in much advocacy, but they certainly can!
 If they have a formal structure, clubs are usually informal nonprofit associations or LLCs, but they can be incorporated nonprofits as well.

 Advocacy organizations are engaged in activities that promote bicycling, seek to expand bicycle facilities (e.g. bike lanes, multi-use paths, bike racks), educate the public about safe cycling practices and road sharing, or other public benefit activities.
 Advocacy organizations that seek tax exempt status are typically classified as 501(c)3 organizations by the IRS.
-Examples of advocacy organizations in Georgia include Georgia Bikes!, Atlanta Bicycle Coalition, Bike Roswell!, and Bike Walk Savannah.
+Examples of advocacy organizations in Georgia include Georgia Bikes!, Propel ATL, Bike Roswell!, and Bike Walk Savannah.

 What is a Nonprofit Organization?